codylewis/codylewis-net/content/posts/2019/04/css-attribute-selectors.md

   on <a href="https://codepen.io">CodePen</a>.</span>
 </p>

 The `*` is one of the most useful and dangerous of the attribute selector.
-As along as the CSS selector value is within the attribute value then the styling will be applied.
+As long as the CSS selector value is within the attribute value then the styling will be applied.

 > With great power comes great responsibility
 >